mssjeong/ExactConfidenceIntervals.jl/README.md

 # ExactConfidenceIntervals.jl

-A Julia package for computing exact confidence intervals of maximum likelihood estimators, implementing the method proposed in [Jeong (2023)](https://doi.org/10.1016/j.jspi.2022.12.006).
+A Julia package for computing exact confidence intervals of maximum likelihood estimators in finite samples, implementing the method proposed in [Jeong (2023)](https://doi.org/10.1016/j.jspi.2022.12.006).

 ## Installation